alexa-samples/skill-sample-nodejs-web-api-my-cactus/README.md

 `uploadS3`

 This will take the files and upload them.
 From there, you can directly test and the code will point to the public website hosted in the cloud.
 If you would like to override the value provided for the publicly accessible link to a local one (for instance, if you are serving the assets from your local environment), simply open up the Lambda console, and override the "Domain" environment variable with your own.
 For more instructions head to the [webapp directory](./webapp).

+### Clone the Git repo

+If you want to make changes to this repo and set up the skill using the previous methods,

+TODO Write these.

 ## Web Application Setup